Early Childhood Development - CERT

 INSTITUTIONAL PROFICIENCY REQUIREMENTS

-In addition to the courses listed below for this program of study, students must also complete institutional proficiencies of ENG098 and MATH075.
+In addition to the courses listed below for this program of study, students may also have to complete institutional proficiency in Math and English.

 Minimum of 32 Credit Hours